simrit1/Movie-Dubber/README.md

 >1.
 Select output folder where movie will be saved
 >2.
 Select input movie file (Should match movie duration (Length) in database for proper sync)
 >3.
 Select input audio track
 >4.
-Adjust volume and ratio options if desired
+Adjust volume and ratio options if desired - I recommend using ratio
 >5.
 Select movie to be synced from database (Must have Delay)
 >6.
 Press Encode